DK Havenergi

 Lars Laursen, Scanpix

-Tenfold development of offshore wind in the North Sea
+Tenfold expansion of offshore wind in the North Sea

-Four countries will tenfold the capacity for offshore wind in the North Sea, which will be able to supply hundreds of millions.
+Four countries will increase offshore wind capacity in the North Sea tenfold, which could supply hundreds of millions.

 17. MAJ 2022 20.10